‘Translation is the opposite of war ’ Sarah Maguire

 Motivated by empathy I began my exploration of (primarily east) German contemporary poetry.
 My main curiosity has been about living poets whose creative lives have been fed by having belonged to the GDR, then being taken in (or over, as some would say) by a non-socialist society.
 There is a rich seam of poets in Saxony… There is just so much to discover.

 To cut a long story short, I’ve been in a poet-to-poet relationship with the award-winning east German poet and German Book Prize-winning novelist Kathrin Schmidt since 2017.
-For the year starting May 2018 I had an Arts Council grant to support my translation of her poetry plus the writing of my own poetic responses to it.
+For the year starting May 2018 I had an Arts Council grant to support my translation of 18 of her poems plus the writing of my own poetic responses to these.
+A subsequent ACE award (2019-20) is funding my mentorship by writer Fiona Sampson to work on a genre-defying manuscript combining my response-poems and some of the translated ones, discussion of translation theory, and an account of the evolving relationship between poet and poet-translator, within a story arc narrated by a fictional voice.

 Why Kathrin?
 We are age-peers and her politics attracted me: socialist, feminist.
 I’m entertained by her mixing of coarseness and intellect; her themes of identity, gender and the body; her eroticism and subversiveness – while seeming a conventional grandmother living in a family home, back garden strewn with toys and sandpit.